 Increased pet travel

 Industry trends are showing an increase in the number of people traveling with animals.
 Many times the destination is a popular vacation spot and requires a pet-friendly room.
 This vacation rental trend is being seen in Millennials and Baby Boomers and is increasing demand for short-term rental businesses.
 Property managers may be more open than hotel chains to the idea of allowing a pet into their home.
 As traveling with pets is popular it is a niche that short-term homeowners can cater to.
+However, be sure to ask the owners about their pet policies as you plan your travel.

 Expenses and cash flow planning